Jodhpur: Judiciary

 Rajasthan High Court is the High Court of the state of Rajasthan.
 It was established on 21 June 1949 under the Rajasthan High Court Ordinance, 1949.

 The High Court of Rajasthan was founded in 1949 in Jodhpur and was inaugurated by the Rajpramukh, Maharaja Sawai Man Singh on 29 August 1949.
-The first Chief Justice was Kamala Kant Verma and the current Chief Justice of the Rajasthan High Court is the Honorable Justice Indrajit mohanty.
+The first Chief Justice was Kamala Kant Verma and the current Chief Justice of the Rajasthan High Court is the Honorable Justice Manindra Mohan Shrivastava.
 A bench was formed at Jaipur which was dissolved in 1958 and was again formed on 31 January 1977.
 Currently, there are forty sanctioned judges.